folio-org/okapi/doc/guide.md

   http://localhost:9130/sample
 ```

-it works!
+It works!

 Okapi also supports PUT requests to modify existing modules and tenants.
 These are left as an exercise for the reader.

 ### Cleaning up

-Now we can clean up some things
+Now we can clean up some things:

 ```
 curl -X DELETE -w '\n'  -D - http://localhost:9130/_/proxy/tenants/our